redis/docs/content/operate/rs/clusters/remove-node.md

 ## Remove a node

-To remove a node using the admin console:
+To remove a node using the Cluster Manager UI:

-1. If you are using the new admin console, switch to the legacy admin console.
+1. If you are using the new Cluster Manager UI, switch to the legacy admin console.

     {{<image filename="images/rs/screenshots/switch-to-legacy-ui.png"  width="300px" alt="Select switch to legacy admin console from the dropdown.">}}